Josh Smith Player Props: Rangers vs. Orioles

-Josh Smith -- hitting .318 in his past 10 games -- will be in action for the Texas Rangers against the Baltimore Orioles, with Dean Kremer on the hill, on May 27 at 4:05 PM ET.
+Josh Smith -- hitting .269 in his past 10 games -- will be in action for the Texas Rangers versus the Baltimore Orioles, with Kyle Bradish on the mound, on May 28 at 1:35 PM ET.

 Josh Smith Game Info & Props vs. the Orioles